 Cons:

-- Tough leather around fingertips make fine work tricky
+• Tough leather around fingertips makes fine work tricky

-With their lush yellow leather and classy herringbone backs, these gloves have a classic look, but unfortunately style may have been favoured over substance.
+With their lush yellow leather and classy herringbone backs, these gloves have a classic look, but unfortunately, style may have been favoured over substance.
 They’re incredibly easy to slide on and off, especially with the elongated leather cuff, which comfortably covers most of the lower arm and provides good protection when pruning thorny shrubs and climbers or tackling brambles and nettles.
-The fleece lining feels cosy, and they‘re water-resistant when working in wet weather.
+The fleece lining feels cosy, and these gloves are water-resistant when working in wet weather.
 However, even after a good amount of wear, it’s hard to get the leather to soften around the fingertips, which reduces dexterity and makes it difficult to feel or grip fine material.
-An adjustable strap on the back of the gloves allows you to choose the fit, but the poppers are tough to snap on and off and the difference between the two fits is negligible, so it feels more like an aesthetic offering rather than a practical one.
-The yellow leather also gets dirty quickly, although that can add to its charm.
-They are available in ladies medium size only.
+An adjustable strap on the back of the gloves allows you to choose the fit, but the poppers are tough to snap on and off, and the difference between the two fits is negligible, so it feels more like an aesthetic offering than a practical one.
+The yellow leather also gets dirty quickly, which can add to its charm.
+They are available in ladies' medium size only.

 How to choose the best gardening gloves

 Additional padding or cushioning can also be helpful.
-Look out for padding on knuckles, fingertips, wrists and palms for increased protection when taking on manual tasks.
-Elasticated cuffs will provide a snug fit, prevent soil and plant debris falling in and are easy to get on and off.
+Look out for padding on knuckles, fingertips, wrists and palms for increased protection when performing manual tasks.
+Elasticated cuffs will provide a snug fit, prevent soil and plant debris from falling in and are easy to get on and off.

 How we tested gardening gloves

-Our experts trialled each pair of gloves throughout the gardening year across a range of gardening tasks, from delicate work such as sowing seeds to more physical jobs like digging and heavy pruning.
+Our experts trialled each pair of gloves throughout the gardening year, performing a range of tasks, from delicate work such as sowing seeds to more physical jobs like digging and heavy pruning.
 Once the test was complete, each product was rated out of five and the gardening gloves that really impressed our experts were awarded Best Buy status.

-- Value for money.
-Considered all of the above as well as plus any special features, overall design, quality and style, and the RRP.
+• Value for money.
+Considered all of the above and any special features, overall design, quality and style, and the RRP.